Introducing Norway

 What to pack

-Warm clothes, even for summer when it can get chilly at times.
+Warm clothes, even for peak summer when it can still get chilly.

 What's on in Norway